-- For a healthy strawberry milk, use an unrefined sugar for the sweetener such as honey or maple syrup.
+- For healthy strawberry milk, use unrefined sugar for the sweetener, such as honey, monk fruit sweetener or maple syrup.

-- Add some fresh lemon or lime zest to the strawberries as the cook to add extra flavour.
+- Add some fresh lemon or lime zest to the strawberries as they cook to add extra flavor.

-- Add in a little vanilla extract to the syrup for extra flavour.
+- Add a little vanilla extract to the syrup for extra flavor.

-- Use a different but also strong flavoured berry such as raspberry to make other berry milk flavours.
+- Use a different but strongly flavored berry like raspberry to make other berry milk varieties.

 - Tiny pinch of salt

-- Add the strawberry pieces to a saucepan over medium heat, along with the sugar and the water.
+- Add the strawberry pieces to a saucepan over medium heat, sugar, and water.

 - Bring the mixture to a simmer, stirring occasionally.
 Use a wooden spoon or similar to press on and break down the strawberries a bit as they heat up.